raykao/source_control_workshop/labs/04_merging_changes.md

 Let's merge our branched code.

-- Let's check which branch we're on:
+- Let's check which branch we're on:sadfasdfds
 	- ```git branch``` you should see your branch name highlighted (e.g. ```<your_name>```)
 - Let's now checkout our master branch
 	- We need to switch over to the branch we wish to merge INTO